hmrc/component-finder/README.md

 $ npm install
 ```

+Then you'll need to tell it where to get a list of repos from to search.

-You'll then need to duplicate the `config.sample.json` file as `config.json` and update its contents...
+Duplicate the `config.sample.json` file, naming it `config.json`, and update its contents accordingly...

 ```
 {